424635328/cpp-asio-server/README.md

 wrk -t12 -c100 -d10s http://127.0.0.1:8765
 ```

-**Note:** These test results are for informational purposes only.
-Actual performance may vary depending on hardware, network conditions, and server configuration.
-It's important to conduct your own benchmarks in a representative environment.
+Parameter Explanations:

+*   `-t12`: Use 12 threads.
+*   `-c100`: Keep 100 concurrent connections.
+*   `-d10s`: Test duration is 10 seconds.

+**Disclaimer:**

+The test results above were obtained under specific hardware and software configurations.
+Actual performance may vary due to differences in hardware, network conditions, server configuration, and other factors.
+We strongly recommend conducting benchmarks in your own environment to obtain more accurate results.
+We will periodically update these test results and add more test cases.

 ## License